The M.A. Program

 Non-native English speaking students cannot use English to satisfy any language requirement as English is the language of instruction.
-They can use their native language, however, to satisfy the first or third requirement.
+They can use their native language, however, to satisfy the first requirement.

 All candidates for the MA are required to take the comprehensive examination at the earliest opportunity after they have completed the core courses in syntax, morphology, and phonology.
 The examination is divided into three parts, each of which takes two hours.
 Each part focuses on one of the three core areas, and includes theoretical, applied, and general questions.
 The comprehensive examination is administered once a year, during the week before Fall classes start.
 If you are required to take the comprehensive exam, you should be in contact with the chair of the Comprehensive Exam Committee during the summer.
 Possible grades on the exam are High Pass, Pass, Low Pass, and Fail.
 The exams are graded according to the Comprehensive Exam Rubric.
 In order to pass the comprehensive exam overall, a student must receive at least Low Pass on all three parts of the examination.
 If a section of the comprehensive exam is failed, a second attempt at that part is permitted the following year.
 The comprehensive examination may not be taken more than twice.
 If a student is eligible to take the comprehensive exam, s/he must do so.
 Failure to do so will count as a failed attempt.

 Thesis and Final Exam